 Some people have reported that switching to a different type of fertiliser, like a plant based fertiliser, has decreased their dog’s interest in their lawn.

-6) Use An Ultra Sonic Animal and Pet Repellant Sensor System
+8) Use An Ultra Sonic Animal & Pet Repellent Sensor System

 Similar to a sprinkler deterrent system, except they don’t function with water.

 Once such ultrasonic repeller is the Ultrasonic Animal Chaser Repeller (on Amazon) – which is solar powered.

 It has a radius of 30ft (9.14m), and emits an ultrasonic signal tone as a repeller when an animal comes in range.